Workers Compensation and Unemployment

 Other significant reform results:

-- The Grow Ohio program, created in 2011, helps new businesses by offering discounts during their startup.
-In its first full year, the program saved 21,376 businesses more than $3 million.
+- Introduced the Grow Ohio program, which helps new businesses by offering discounts during their startup.
+The program has saved businesses more than $25 million.
 Businesses have the option of taking a 25% discount for their first two years, or joining the group rating program immediately, saving up to 53% off their premium.

-- Destination: Excellence, a new program created to reward employers for their efforts to create safer work places and to transition injured workers back into their jobs.
-Just months after its start, more than half of all Ohio employers are taking part in at least one aspect of the program, helping the business community save an estimated $28 – $41 million.
+- Created Destination: Excellence, a new program that rewards employers for their efforts to create safer work places and to transition injured workers back into their job.
+More than half of all Ohio employers are taking part in at least one aspect of the program, helping the business community save more than $38 million since 2012.